Sriramio/Portfolio/README.md

 This portfolio is built using:

-- **HTML**
+- HTML
-- **CSS**
+- CSS
-- **JavaScript**
+- JavaScript

-No frameworks — just core web fundamentals.
+No libraries and frameworks — just core web fundamentals, cause why not?

 ---

 ## 📌 About the Project

-The goal of this website is to:

-- Practice front-end development
-- Learn the basics of hosting & deployment
-- Build a personal online presence
-- Create a platform to showcase future projects

-This is my **first ever portfolio** and will be improved as I learn more.
+This project is built using particles, gradients and 3D shapes.
 ---

 ## 👨‍💻 About Me

-I'm a **second-semester Computer Science student**, currently exploring:

-- Web Development
-- Programming
-- Design
-- Deployments
-- Real-life tech skills

-Feel free to connect with me or check out more of my work as I grow!
+Sleep deprived dev who deploys stuff on cloud.

+I'm into open source stuff.
+Open to collaboration.

+Feel free to contact me!